Can I be evicted if my landlord wants to move in?Updated August 31

 3. Prove that your landlord is not acting in good faith

-When someone is honest about their plans, the law says that they are acting “in good faith”.
+When someone is honest about their plans, the law says that they're acting “in good faith”.

-If you think your landlord does not really intend to move into your place, you should explain this to the Board.
-Bring evidence to the hearing to show why the Board shouldn’t believe your landlord.
+If you think your landlord does not really intend to move into your place, you should explain this to the (LTB).

 Here are some examples that might show that your landlord is not acting in good faith:

-- Your place is small and you know your landlord lives in a large house or has other empty apartments.
+- Your place is small and you know your landlord lives in a large house.